-We can notice that the differences between the panaxosides described above are minimal in terms of human observer.
+We can notice that the differences between the panaxosides described above are minimal from the viewpoint of the human observer.
 Less typical panaxosides are:

 eg panaxoside Ro: R1 = -glcUA (2-1); R2 = -glc

 General properties of panaxosides

 The panaxoside structure has their typical chemical properties:

 - Panaxosides are highly mobile.
 The ability of ginsenosides to move both in the aqueous and fatty environment helps them to easily enter the human body, including the blood-brain barrier.

 In terms of quantity, more than 90% of the total panaxoside content of ginseng root consists of the following 10 panaxosides ( Christensen2009gcb ):